pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Bundle_Developers_Guide/README.md

 ## Common tasks

 Below is a list of common tasks and how to achieve them inside your bundles.
-In addition to these topics also have a look at the [Example](11_Example.md) provided in the documentation.

 ### Service configuration